-If You’re Reading This, You Probably Need to Eat More Fiber
+If You’re Reading This, You Need to Eat More Fiber

-There is an epidemic sweeping the nation, one that’s affecting people of all shapes and sizes.
+There's an epidemic sweeping the nation, one that’s affecting DUDES of all shapes and sizes.
 It causes bloating, cramping, endless cravings, and constipation bad enough to make you feel like you're excreting a slab of concrete into the toilet.

 If you’re reading this, there’s a good chance you’re a victim of this self-inflicted plague: not eating enough fiber.